Swinging Back – Author’s Notes

 including a lifelong dream that isn’t the Olympics

 Swinging Back, the story I submitted, certainly met one of these two challenges while making a good go at the second.
-You will find the story along with my thoughts on how successful I was below the break.
-Enjoy!
+You will find the story along with my thoughts on how successful I was below.

 I said in the intro that I think I certainly met one of the aspects of this week’s challenge.
 The link to the photo should be obvious in my words above.
 While my story isn’t set in 1896, it certainly focuses around the horizontal bar.